 Maybe you find yourself waking up numerous times throughout the night and struggle to fall back asleep.
-After countless minutes, you inevitably get up and start pacing around your home, looking for something — anything — to stop your mind from racing.
+After countless hours, you inevitably get up and start pacing around your home, looking for something — anything — to stop your mind from racing.

 Insomnia manifests itself in several ways, including an inability to fall asleep and stay asleep throughout the night.
-Consistent sleep interruptions have been linked to insomnia.
-And a number of medical conditions, from asthma to lingering back pain, have also been tied to insomnia.
+A number of medical conditions, from asthma to lingering back pain, have also been tied to insomnia.

-There are several types of insomnia.
-Acute insomnia is the most common variation and is defined by short term sleep problems that last a few days to a few weeks.
+- Acute insomnia is the most common variation, and is defined by short term sleep problems that last a few days to a few weeks.

 A lack of sleep impacts both your physical and mental health.
 It’s a problem — but one that can be dealt with.
 You don’t have to continue suffering from sleepless nights, lethargic days, or the long term health problems linked to insomnia.

-1. Insomnia Has Been Linked to Heart Disease and Strokes
+Fact # 1 – Insomnia Has Been Linked to Heart Disease and Strokes

 Insomnia typically isn’t a standalone problem.
 Several other health issues are often tied to a lack of sleep, almost acting as a warning sign for bigger issues you need to be aware of.

 A recent study highlighted this connection.
 Researchers looked at 10 years worth of sleep habits from participants and found those suffering from insomnia were 22% more likely to have coronary artery disease.

 It may be fun to lay in bed and read a quick article or scan Instagram, but those moments on your phone could be a major contributor to your sleep problems.

 The researchers found more screen-time was associated with worse sleep for 600 participants in their study.
-Exposure to blue light before sleep delayed production of melatonin, an important hormone that helps you fall asleep and stay asleep longer, the researchers found.
+Exposure to blue light before sleep delayed the production of melatonin, an important hormone that helps you fall asleep and stay asleep longer.

 It’s not just heart diseases and strokes that are connected to insomnia.
 A lack of sleep is often tied to several other health problems, including sleep apnea, depression and anxiety.

 Anxiety and depression are both two of the most commonly diagnosed mental disorders, and they can impact your sleep in several ways.
 Researchers have found 75% of people diagnosed with depression also deal with insomnia as a core symptom.

 There are a number of symptoms connected to sleep apnea, including high blood pressure and weight problems.

-4. Genetics Could Be Linked to Insomnia
+Fact # 4 Genetics Could Be Linked to Insomnia

-It turns out, a 2018 study of the human genome has confirmed that insomnia is at least partially genetic in nature.
+Can you inherit your sleep problems just like you inherited your eye and hair color?
+As it turns out, a 2018 study of the human genome has confirmed that insomnia is at least partially genetic in nature.

 We’ve written about the link between genetics and insomnia in the past, but the key thing to remember is that you can inherit a greater chance of suffering from insomnia, but not insomnia itself.

 Even if the problem is genetic, insomnia is still something that can be treated — and the treatment is the same regardless of whether you have a predisposition or not.

-5. Insomnia Can Be Cured
+Fact # 5 – Insomnia Can Be Cured

 The effects of insomnia are often debilitating and trying.
 But insomnia is also a common issue that can be resolved.